Amber Heard Gets Cozy With Hot Spanish Pal, Consoling Star Through Split From Musk

 As Metro reports, not long after the two made statements about their split, they were seen having lunch, leading to speculation that Amber and Elon were attempting to work things out.

 It seems that Heard has not had any problem finding someone to console her while she is getting over Musk, seeing as the star shared a snap to Instagram of she and a longtime handsome pal getting cozy.
-News.com, au relays the caption added to the social media post.
+News.com.au relays the caption added to the social media post.

 “13 years of friendship plus 24 hours of flying equals 1 girl, who’s lucky enough to have a friend come to see her when she needed it most.”

-The Spanish comrade to Heard only goes by Rafaelo on his own Instagram, and his full name is unknown, but he too shared a snap of his trip down to see his good friend Heard.
+The Spanish comrade to Heard only goes by Rafaelo on his own Instagram and his full name is unknown, but he too shared a snap of his trip down to see his good friend Heard.

 Amber Heard addresses split from Elon Musk in Instagram post https://t.co/FYRdR7fGH5 pic.twitter.com/DQ5ecrdwCU